 I, too, thought these rugs and poufs were homages to the Icelandic singer but no—björk means birch tree in Swedish, and the striated pattern, achieved through a warp of cotton intertwined with a weft in wool, vaguely resembles that tree's bark.
 The edge of the rug is bound with natural leather, creating a clean line and an appealing mix of materials.

-Here's the gigantic splurge of the bunch, and a stretch as well—a compact, stylish bar from the Scandinavian designer Gesa Hansen, who bases her company and atelier, The Hansen Family, in Germany.
+Here's the gigantic splurge of the bunch; a compact, stylish bar from the Scandinavian designer Gesa Hansen, who bases her company and atelier, The Hansen Family, in Germany.
 But no matter—look at this thing!
 It's a hand-crafted solid oak trunk that opens to reveal a home bar, inspired by 19th century traveling trunks.